Documentation Index

 - Change the dictation language

-- Rebind the push-to-talk key
+- Rebind the dictation key

 - Troubleshooting